-Bladder stones are one of the most common causes of cystitis in cats, accounting for up to 15% of all cases.
+- Bladder stones: One of the most common causes of cystitis in cats, accounting for up to 15% of all cases.

-Infrequent urination is another cause of cystitis.
-Cats may delay urination if they are stressed, avoid urinating due to poor weather (and reluctance to go outdoors) or have dirty litter trays, trays located in inappropriate areas.
+- Infrequent urination or holding on for too long: Cats may delay urination if they are stressed, avoid urinating due to poor weather (and reluctance to go outdoors) or have dirty litter trays, trays located in inappropriate areas.
 Holding onto the urine can cause it to stagnate, which can help promote the growth of bacteria.

-Senior cats often drink less water than they should, which also leads to concentrated urine, making a perfect environment for bacterial growth.
+- Dehydration: Senior cats, in particular, often drink less water than they should, which also leads to concentrated urine, making a perfect environment for bacterial growth and crystal formation.

 It is extremely important to note that difficulty urinating is a medical emergency and you should take your cat to the veterinarian immediately.
 Failure to act quickly can result in death.
 If your cat can’t urinate, toxins quickly build up, causing uremic poisoning.

 Your veterinarian will be able to give a tentative diagnosis based on physical examination and signs, such as straining to urinate and licking genitals.
 He will feel the bladder through the abdomen, the bladder may feel large, full and distended or it may feel small and thickened.